kubeflow/website/content/docs/notebooks/setup.md

             ```
             kubectl get nodes "-o=custom-columns=NAME:.metadata.name,GPU:.status.allocatable.nvidia\.com/gpu"
             ```
-          * If you have GPUs available, you can schedule your server on a GPU node in the **GPUs** section at the bottom of the form.
+          * If you have GPUs available, you can schedule your server on a GPU node by specifying a number of GPUs to be attached to the server under the **GPUs** section at the bottom of the form.
       * Kubeflow version (for example, `1.0.0`).

     *Hint:* If you're not sure which image you need, choose a *standard* image